Last updated 14 March 2021

 Quick diversion in town

 Here’s a little side-story for my blog post (which wasn’t in the story for WOW.)
-After leaving Alma’s guesthouse, we made a small diversion before we hit the open road.
-Amy, my travel buddy had been unwell for over 10 days in Scotland, coughing like she was on her death bed with something she had inadvertently picked up from London work colleagues before she met me in Scotland for our Isle of Skye tour
+After leaving Alma’s guesthouse, we made a small detour before we hit the open road.
+Amy, my travel buddy had been unwell for over 10 days in Scotland, coughing like she was on her death bed with something she had inadvertently picked up in London before she met me in Scotland for our Isle of Skye tour

 The doctor in Portree (Isle of Skye’s capital) diagnosed Amy’s illness as a virus and said she would have to rest and get over it, not easy when you are on a seven-day hiking tour.